markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 git status
 ```
-Remember this command verifies if our working tree is clean, which means checks to see if our files have been staged and committed.
+Remember this command verifies if our working tree or working directory is clean, which means checks to see if our files have been staged and committed.
 If the changes are not "clean" then please `add` and `commit` the file changes.
 Git does a great job at checking the save status of our files before allowing a checkout to another branch or pull from the remote repo.

 Now that we have a "clean" branch, we are ready to "pull" or update our local repo branch with the remote thereby downloading any new changes.